louis-prudhomme/Chocolate-Lotus/README.md

 **Never** commit without testing, even for a comment.

 Always check if the project compiles and if the main functions plus what you just did works at least as well as it did before.

+## Fix branches

+When fixing a big problem, a branch **must** be created.

+Although the previous rule should offer protection against big bugs, shit happens.
+Would a big problem arise after merging into master, a fix branch should be created.

+It should be named as `fix_<broken-thing>`.

 # Recommandations